Duke (album): Writing and recording

 Duke was the last Genesis album to be co-produced by David Hentschel.

-In autumn 1979, Banks and Rutherford moved in with Collins in Shalford to start rehearsals on Duke.
-Collins had written a large number of songs, but he felt many of them would not suit Genesis, while Banks and Rutherford were short of material having just recorded their solo albums.
+In autumn 1979, Banks and Rutherford moved in with Collins in Shalford to begin rehearsals on Duke.
+Collins had written a large number of songs, but he felt many of them would not suit Genesis – while Banks and Rutherford were short of material, having just recorded their solo albums.
 The three decided each member should contribute two of their own songs for the band to work on.
 Banks put forward "Heathaze" and "Cul-de-Sac", Rutherford used "Man of Our Times" and "Alone Tonight", and Collins had "Misunderstanding" and "Please Don't Ask".
 The remainder of the songs were written together in rehearsals.
-Banks later regretted not choosing Collins' "In the Air Tonight" for the album.
+Banks later regretted not choosing Collins's "In the Air Tonight" for the album.
 His track "Cul-de-Sac" became a problem for Collins to get into as its overall style and lyrical content no longer interested him, and Collins said Banks realised that he should have kept the song for his solo output.
 "Please Don't Ask" is a song Collins wrote during his divorce from his first wife.
 Biographer Ray Coleman said the song is "a searing mixture of a love letter and a lament for the loss of his children".
-Collins recalled Banks and Rutherford chose to include the song "Misunderstanding" as it had a Beach Boys feel.
+Collins recalled that Banks and Rutherford chose to include the song "Misunderstanding" owing to its Beach Boys feel.

 The group found the writing process easier and more enjoyable than ...And Then There Were Three..., which was primarily songs written in advance individually by the members.
 Rutherford summarised his time writing songs for Duke as "getting back to the basic stage of ideas being worked on jointly".
-Banks reasoned much of the band's refreshed attitude was down to not having worked together in a while, which resulted in good ideas being put forward, something that he said had not happened for some time.
+Banks reasoned that much of the band's refreshed attitude was down to not having worked together in a while, which resulted in good ideas being put forward – something which he said had not happened for some time.
 Collins felt the band interacted "as a group much better ... there's definitely a side to us coming out which wasn't on the last album; the playing side".
 Rutherford would later describe the writing process for the album, alongside the one for Abacab, as a "rethink" of Genesis' approach, refocusing their output to group writing and improvisation.
-In contrast to earlier Genesis albums, most tracks were short with the exception of the ten-minute "Duke's Travels"/"Duke's End" suite that closed the album.

-The group went to Polar Studios to record the album, starting on 12 November 1979, and recording up to the end of the year.
+In contrast to earlier Genesis albums, most tracks are short – with the exception of the ten-minute "Duke's Travels"/"Duke's End" suite that closes the album.
+The group went to Polar Studios to record the album, starting on 12 November 1979, and continued recording up to the end of the year.
 As with several earlier albums, production duties were shared by the band and regular co-producer David Hentschel.
-Collins used the Roland CR-78 drum machine for "Duchess"; the first time he used one on a Genesis song.
+Collins used the Roland CR-78 drum machine for "Duchess" – the first time he used one on a Genesis song.